In this part of the PHP tutorial, we will talk about object oriented programming in PHP.

 Inheritance

 The inheritance is a way to form new classes using classes that have already been defined.
 The newly formed classes are called derived classes, the classes that we derive from are called base classes.
 Important benefits of inheritance are code reuse and reduction of complexity of a program.
-The derived classes (descendants) override or extend the functionality of base classes (ancestors).
+The derived classes (descendants) override or extend the functionality of base classes (ancestors).<?phpIn this PHP script, we have two classes.
+A Base class and a Derived class.
+The Derived class inherits from the Base class.

 class Base {